0.7 to 0.8 Upgrade Guide

 The new Repo Config, described in the following section, helps customers define

-for all Feature Views & Tables in
+a default tecton_materialization_runtime for all Feature Views & Tables in

 their Feature Repository.